In-person and Virtual

-This event has been canceled.
 Join us to make a difference by addressing these issues with other students and with the help of regional experts in the field.
 Bring your own team, or form a team at the event based on your interest and skills.
 Students from all majors are welcome.
-Breakfast, lunch, and snacks will be provided.

 How much does this event cost?